Xiangyu-Hu/SPHinXsys/contributing.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for SPHinXsys.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

-Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
-When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
+When you are creating a bug report, please include as many details as possible.

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for SPHinXsys, including completely new features and minor improvements to existing functionality.
+You are welcomed to submit an enhancement suggestion for SPHinXsys, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion
-:pencil: and find related suggestions :mag_right:.

 ### Your First Code Contribution

 Unsure where to begin contributing to SPHinXsys?
-You can start by looking through these `beginner` and `help-wanted` issues:
+You can start by looking through these `good first` and `help-wanted` issues:

-* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
+* [Good first issues] - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.
+* [Help wanted issues] - issues which should be a bit more involved than `beginner` issues.

 Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.

 ### Pull Requests